MonoGame/MonoGame/Documentation/articles/getting_started/4_adding_content.md

 ## MonoGame Content Builder Tool (MGCB Editor)

 This tutorial assumes that you are using Visual Studio 2022 with its MonoGame extension installed.
-If you aren't using the extension, you will need to manually install and use the [MGCB Editor](~/articles/tools/mgcb_editor.md).
+If you are not using the extension, you will need to manually install and use the [MGCB Editor](~/articles/tools/mgcb_editor.md).

 > This is technically optional, since you can edit the .mgcb files manually if you wish, but the editor is highly recommended for ease of use.

 ## Adding content

-First, you'll need some content for your game.
+First, you will need some content for your game.
 For this tutorial, use the following image of a ball:

 ![Open Content](~/images/getting_started/ball.png)

-Do **right-click > Save Image As** and save it somewhere locally with the name “ball.png”.
+Copy the image to your machine by using **right-click > Save Image As** and save it somewhere locally with the name “ball.png”.

 Now open up your game project and look at the Solution Explorer window.
 Expand the **Content** folder and open up **Content.mgcb** file by double-clicking on it.